Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

-The motivating problem of this paper is the research of \emph{SRB measures} (or physical measures) for $G_t$, i.e. of $G_t$-invariant measures $\mu$ whose basin (the set of vectors $v\in\hM$ such that the averages of Dirac masses along the orbit of $v$ tend to $\mu$ in the weak$^{\ast}$ sense) has positive Lebesgue measure.
-As for partially hyperbolic dynamics (see \cite{BV,BDV}) we expect that SRB measures will be given by \emph{Gibbs $u$-states} for $G_t$ i.e. invariant measures whose conditional measures along the leaves of the unstable horospheric foliation are equivalent to the Lebesgue measure.
+The motivating problem of this paper is the research of \emph{SRB measures} (or physical measures) for $G_t$, i.e. of $G_t$-invariant measures $\mu$ whose basin (the set of elements $v\in\hM$ such that the averages of Dirac masses along the orbit of $v$ tend to $\mu$ in the weak$^{\ast}$ sense) has positive Lebesgue measure.
+As for partially hyperbolic dynamics (see \cite{BV,BDV}) we expect that SRB measures will be given by \emph{Gibbs $u$-states} for $G_t$ i.e. invariant measures whose conditional measures along the leaves of $\W^u$ are equivalent to the Lebesgue measure.
 Such invariant measures were first considered in the partially hyperbolic context by Pesin and Sinai in \cite{PS}.

-Motivated by the work of Deroin-Klpetsyn \cite{DK} we expect the following dichotomy to hold true, at least for codimension $1$ foliations (they deal with transversally conformal foliations) with negatively curved leaves. \begin{itemize} \item Either there exists a transverse invariant measure for $\F$; \item or there exists a finite number of SRB measures for $G_t$ (which are precisely the only ergodic Gibbs $u$-states of $G_t$) whose basins cover a Borel subset of $\hM$ full for the Lebesgue measure. \end{itemize}
+Motivated by the work of Deroin-Klpetsyn \cite{DK} we wish to prove the following dichotomy, at least for codimension $1$ foliations (they deal with transversally conformal foliations) with negatively curved leaves. \begin{itemize} \item Either there exists a transverse invariant measure for $\F$; \item or there exists a finite number of SRB measures for $G_t$ (which are precisely the only ergodic Gibbs $u$-states of $G_t$) whose basins cover a Borel subset of $\hM$ full for the Lebesgue measure. \end{itemize}

-Establishing this dichotomy, \emph{when the leaves are hyperbolic}, is the purpose of Bonatti, G\'omez-Mont and Mart\'inez in their manuscript \cite{BGM}, which strongly relies on the study of the statistical properties of the tangential Brownian motion performed in \cite{DK}.
+Establishing this dichotomy, \emph{when the leaves are hyperbolic}, is the purpose of Bonatti, G\'omez-Mont and Mart\'inez in their preprint \cite{BGM}, which strongly relies on the study of the statistical properties of the tangential Brownian motion performed in \cite{DK}.
 The dichotomy has also been established in the case where the foliation is transverse to a projective $\C\PP^1$-bundle over a closed manifold with negative sectional curvature: see \cite{Al2,BG,BGV} where the authors prove the uniqueness of the SRB measure in the absence of transverse invariant measure.
+Recently, in joint work with Yang (see \cite{AlY}) and using the main result of the present paper, we were able to prove the dichotomy for transversally conformal foliations with negatively curved leaves.